 South Carolina landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Security Deposit Inequality Disclosure – South Carolina landlords leasing four or more adjoined units in the same building must collect the same amount of security deposit for each by default.
-A landlord must provide a special disclosure when collecting differing deposit amounts.
+- Security Deposit Inequality Disclosure – South Carolina landlords leasing four or more adjoined units in the same building must collect the same amount of security deposit for each, by default.
+A landlord must provide a special disclosure when collecting differing deposit amounts from one unit to the next.

 Required Notice To End a Month-to-Month Rental in South Carolina

-South Carolina lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+South Carolina lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 South Carolina requires written notice to end a month-to-month lease.